-The Student Activities Fund and the Scholarship Funds are operated as Fiduciary Funds of the District.
+The Scholarship Funds are operated as Fiduciary Funds of the District.
 The assets of these funds are being held for the benefit of the District's students.
-Balances on hand at June 30, 2019 totaled \$438,507.
-The Student Activities Fund's portion was \$425,657, and the Scholarship Fund's was \$12,850.
+The Scholarship Fund balance at June 30, 2020 was \$12,935.

 General Fund Budgetary Highlights